Rohos Logon Key provides secure 2-factor authentication for Windows Remote Desktop by using Mobile Phone or One-Time-Password tokens.

 - Allows to restrict Remote Desktop access by user list or user group;

 - You dont need to install Rohos on a client PC/device you log in from;

-- 2-factor authentication applied by the List of Users / by the Active Directory group membership / by IP address filter;
+- 2-factor authentication applied by the List of users / Active Directory group membership / IP address filter;

 Rohos Logon Key allows to access Windows Remote Desktop in a secure way by using the popular and secure One-Time-Password authentication technology replacing weak password based login.

 - How to enable 2-factor authentication for user account

 - How to register multiple users with Google Authenticator